 Eat healthier, exercise more, pick up a new hobby… these classic New Year’s resolutions probably date as far back as the creation of calendars themselves.
 (Well, maybe not quite THAT far.)
 But, the new year has always served as a time of reflection and often resolution setting.
 For many people, these New Year’s goals extend to their careers — specifically, finding a new one.

-According to a CareerBuilder study, 32% of workers looked to change jobs in 2019.
-If you’re looking to join that list — or you if just want to up your job-hunting knowledge — here are a few ways to get out ahead of the pack to land your dream job.
+22% of workers set a goal of finding a new job in the new year.
+If you're one of them, here are some tips for tackling the job hunt.
+Or if just want to up your job-hunting knowledge — here are a few ways to get out ahead of the pack to land your dream job.

 Determine where you’re willing to live.